 BBOP currently hosts the OBO Foundry website and associated tools as a free service, such as nightly production of alternate ontology formats.

 We perform continuous integration on a number of ontologies: http://build.berkeleybop.org

 We are also involved in a number of ontology development efforts, such as:

-- GO: The Gene Ontology (see above)
+- GO: The Gene Ontology (see our Gene Ontology project page)

 - RO: OBO Relations Ontology

 - Uberon: Uberon cross-species ontology covering anatomical structures in animals

 See also the Monarch project page for more ontologies that our group is involved in through the Monarch Initiative.